 Employee Offer Letters In Washington State

-For businesses it’s a best practice to use offer letters when hiring entry level and other non-executive employees.
+For businesses it’s a best practice to use offer letters when hiring entry level and other non-executive employees, rather than more formal employment contracts.
 This is true whether you’re a Seattle startup or an established Washington business.

 Tip: Formal employment contracts, if used at all by startups and small businesses, are usually saved for senior executives and upper management.